 2. Trying to Do It All

 During the rest of the year, you may let house cleaning or other chores slide, but with the impending holidays, there’s suddenly pressure to make everything perfect.
-You want your kids to have a memorable experience and you want everyone to think you’re on top of everything.
+You want your kids to have a memorable experience and want everyone to believe you’re on top of everything.

 Stop!
 That’s not realistic – and you’ll have a meltdown.
 Talk about giving your kids something to remember!
 Instead, plan simple things and ask your family to help you.

-Between trying to get everyone most/all of the things on their list, juggle your budget, and be sure no one feels slighted on Christmas morning, gift buying is a huge trigger.
+Between trying to get everyone most or all of the things on their list, juggling your budget, and being sure no one feels slighted on Christmas morning, gift buying is a huge trigger.

 Slow down.
 Relax.
 It’s okay to spend different amounts on your kids so long as they like what they got.
 And speaking of the kids, be sure they understand that gifts are a privilege.
-Getting them one thing from their wish list and saving the rest for other occasions is completely fine!
+Getting them one thing from their wish list and a few smaller gifts is completely fine.

-For the adults, consider skipping gifts altogether and instead pick something you can do to enjoy time together – dinner out, a show, etc. Another option is to draw names so that each adult is only buying for one other relative, “Yankee Swaps” and “Secret Santa” gift-giving can be some of the most memorable gifts you give and receive.
+For the adults, consider skipping gifts altogether and instead pick something you can do to enjoy time together – dinner out, a show, or an experience.
+Another option is to draw names so that each adult is only buying for one other relative, “Yankee Swaps” and “Secret Santa” gift-giving can be some of the most memorable gifts you give and receive.

 4. Family Dynamics